-All individual contributors (that is, contributors making contributions only on their own behalf) of ideas, code, or documentation to the Android Open Source Project will be required to complete, sign, and submit an Individual Contributor License Grant.
-The grant can be executed online through the code review tool.
-The grant clearly defines the terms under which intellectual property has been contributed to the Android Open Source Project.
+All individual contributors (that is, contributors making contributions only on their own behalf) of ideas, code, or documentation to the Android Open Source Project will be required to complete, sign, and submit an Individual Contributor License Agreement.
+The agreement can be executed online through the code review tool.
+The agreement clearly defines the terms under which intellectual property has been contributed to the Android Open Source Project.
 This license is for your protection as a contributor as well as the protection of the project; it does not change your rights to use your own contributions for any other purpose.

-For a corporation (or other entity) that has assigned employees to work on the Android Open Source Project, a Corporate Contributor License Grant is available.
-This version of the grant allows a corporation to authorize contributions submitted by its designated employees and to grant copyright and patent licenses.
-Note that a Corporate Contributor License Grant does not remove the need for any developer to sign their own Individual Contributor License Grant as an individual, to cover any of their contributions which are not owned by the corporation signing the Corporate Contributor License Grant.
+For a corporation (or other entity) that has assigned employees to work on the Android Open Source Project, a Corporate Contributor License Agreement is available.
+This version of the agreement allows a corporation to authorize contributions submitted by its designated employees and to grant copyright and patent licenses.
+Note that a Corporate Contributor License Agreement does not remove the need for any developer to sign their own Individual Contributor License Agreement as an individual.
+The individual agreement is needed to cover any of their contributions that are not owned by the corporation signing the Corporate Contributor License Agreement.

 Why Apache Software License?

 We are sometimes asked why Apache Software License 2.0 is the preferred license for Android.
 For userspace (that is, non-kernel) software, we do in fact prefer ASL2.0 (and similar licenses like BSD, MIT, etc.) over other licenses such as LGPL.